-Keyword research is one of the most important tasks of onsite Search Engine Optimization (SEO).
+Keyword research is one of the most important tasks of onsite and on-page Search Engine Optimization (SEO).
 Before we go any further, what is SEO?

-SEO, in simple terms, is how to rank high in search engines, especially Google.
+SEO, in simple terms, is how to rank high in search engines, especially Google, for the search terms relevant to your business.
 If you want your website to be visible, you need to know what will make it rank on the coveted, sought-after, first page of Google.

 When we go online to search for something, what we all do is type certain search terms or keywords, right?

 Hence, keyword research is very elemental.
 You need keyword research in every step of the website/blog building process, from writing articles, embedding keywords into images, to building web pages, to building your website.

 It will even give you an idea of what niche or business to get into because you will discover what people are looking for online.

 The objective is to use keyword research tools to find which keywords or search terms are popular in search engines, yet not too many websites use it or are ranking for that particular keyword.
 In other words, you need to search for keywords that are high in monthly search volume but low in competition.

 Learning Keyword Research is, by itself, already an income earner.
 Companies will pay a keyword researcher to know what keywords to use for their website’s content to drive traffic and make them rank high in Google.